Diathermy.

 But it is usually so small and so well dissipated via the contact between the cannula and the abdominal wall that it causes no problem.

-The problem is solved by the newer diathermy machines which measure “stray” current and switch the machine off if it is at a potentially harmful level.
+The problem is solved by the newer diathermy machines which measure stray current and switch the machine off if it is at a potentially harmful level.

-Suggested structure of a MRCOG viva – you need to decide the headings.
+Suggested structure of a MRCOG viva.

 1. What is diathermy?